redox-os/orbital/ROADMAP.md

 where we want to go eventually can help take decisions along the way.

 * Should we continue to invest in orbital as the main (only?) compositor and window manager and desktop of redox?
-    * Should compositor and window manager continue to be the same thing?

 ## Functionalities
 * Compositor